azevedo66/sale-lobby-manager/README.md

 - **Helper:** A player with 0 businesses who assists other players in a rotation.
 - **Rotation:** A group of 3–4 players formed to sell businesses in turns.
 - **Waiting List:** A list of players who cannot currently join a valid rotation.
+- **Non-Helper**: A tagged player who cannot participate in selling or helping.
 - **Small Rotation:** An optional and special rotation for players with 0–1 businesses.

 ---